Manneken Pis

-Manneken Pis (/nl/; Little Pissing Man) is a landmark 55.5 cm (Note: The sculpture measures 61 cm including the base.) bronze fountain sculpture in central Brussels, Belgium, depicting a puer mingens: a naked little boy urinating into the fountain's basin.
+Manneken Pis (/nl/; Little Pissing Man) is a landmark 55.5 cm (Note: The sculpture measures 61 cm including the base.) bronze fountain sculpture in central Brussels, Belgium, depicting a puer mingens: a nude boy urinating into the fountain's basin.
 Though its existence is attested as early as the mid-15th century, Manneken Pis was redesigned by the Brabantine sculptor Jérôme Duquesnoy the Elder and put in place in 1619.
 Its blue stone niche in rocaille style dates from 1770.
 The statue has been repeatedly stolen or damaged throughout its history.
 Since 1965, a replica has been displayed on site, with the original stored in the Brussels City Museum.

 Manneken Pis is one of the best-known symbols of Brussels and Belgium, inspiring several legends, as well as numerous imitations and similar statues, both nationally and abroad.
 The figure is regularly dressed up and its wardrobe consists of around one thousand different costumes.
 Since 2017, they have been exhibited in a dedicated museum called GardeRobe MannekenPis, located on the same street.
 Owing to its self-derisive nature, Manneken Pis is also an example of belgitude (French; lit.
 'Belgianness'), as well as of folk humour (zwanze) popular in Brussels.

 Manneken Pis is approximately five minutes' walk from the Grand-Place/Grote Markt (Brussels' main square), at the junction of the Rue du Chêne/Eikstraat and the pedestrian Rue de l'Étuve/Stoofstraat.
-This site is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt (on lines 4 and 10), as well as the bus stop Grand-Place/Grote Markt (on lines 33, 48 and 95).

 Naming

 The statue's original name was Menneke(n) Pis or Menneke(n) Pist.
-In fact, in the Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marols or Marollien), een manneke means a small man, whereas een menneke means a little boy (it is the diminutive of men, meaning boy), though in modern Flemish (the local variant of Dutch), menneke also means a small man (it is synonymous to mannetje).
+In fact, in the Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marollian), een manneke means a small man, whereas een menneke means a little boy (it is the diminutive of men, meaning boy), though in modern Flemish (the local variant of Dutch), menneke also means a small man (it is synonymous to mannetje).
 Nowadays, the name Manneken Pis (Dutch, /nl/), usually translated as "Little Pissing Man" or "Little Peeing Man" in English, is official in both French and Dutch.

-Manneken Pis is sometimes given the nickname of Petit Julien in French or Julianske in Dutch (both meaning "Little Julien"), which in fact refers to a now-disappeared fountain of the "Little Julien" (Juliaenkensborre).
+Manneken Pis is sometimes given the nickname of Petit Julien in French or Julianske in Dutch (both meaning "Little Julian"), which in fact refers to a now-disappeared fountain of the "Little Julian" (Juliaenkensborre).
 This stems from a confusion by the 19th-century historians Alexandre Henne and Alphonse Wauters, who mistook the two distinct fountains because of their proximity.
 Due to its long history, the statue is also sometimes dubbed le plus vieux bourgeois de Bruxelles in French or de oudste burger van Brussel in Dutch ("the oldest bourgeois of Brussels").